rcaoagdan/OPSChallenges201/README.md

 # OPSChallenges

-Here lies my OPS Challenges for 201.
+Below are challenges I have completed during Ops 201.
+These challenges all dealt with scripting, either a bash or batch.
+As we all know when we first learn any type of computer language the first thing you learn is to print "Hello, World" which was challenge 1, hence you don't see a challenge 1 here.
+Other than that, feel free to browse around.

-challege2 : Bash Script that prints network adapter information
+Challege 2 : Bash Script that prints network adapter information

-challenge3 : Bash Script that prints login history
+Challenge 3 : Bash Script that prints login history

-challenge4 : Bash Schript Working with Arrays - Create & Reference
+Challenge 4 : Bash Script Working with Arrays - Create & Reference

-challenge5 : Bash Script Loops - Display PID
+Challenge 5 : Bash Script Loops - Display PID

-challenge6 : Bash Script showinng listening ports - Utilies if elif
+Challenge 6 : Bash Script showinng listening ports - Utilies if elif

-challenge7 : Bash Script utlilizing lshw - grep
+Challenge 7 : Bash Script utlilizing lshw - grep

-challenge8 : Batch Script - robocopy
+Challenge 8 : Batch Script - robocopy

-challenge9 : PowerShell Script that prints out system logs
+Challenge 9 : Batch Script that prints out system logs

-challenge10: Powershell Script that prints System Processes
+Challenge 10: Batch Script that prints System Processes

+Challenge 11: Batch Script that automates system configurations

+Challenge 12: Batch Script IP anyalysis

+Challenge 13: Bash Script using whois , dig , host , nslookup